qkost/raiders-of-the-lost-dice/Locations/Thinora's Demiplane/08 - Binding Chamber.md

 To make the elixir add the neighbors and stir well, clockwise Next, add the liquid and bubbles shall arise
 The last ingredient you must sprinkle, then mix it around Concoction complete!
-Now time to drink it down.
+Now drink it down.
 Once consumed, the circle you must enter
-And appear in the roo
+And appear in the chamber of the mage always remembered.